nionio6915/Euclid_Probe/README.md

 ### Switch:
 Omron D2F-01F-A1
 https://octopart.com/d2f-01f-a1-omron-1437650?r=sp
-Others my work as long as they match the footprint.
+Others may work as long as they match the footprint.
+Early prototypes were fabricated from recycled Makerbot endstop switches that had damaged levers.

 ### Magnets
 1/4" od x 1/8" thick with countersunk hole for #2 screw, Axially Magnetized so that they stick face to face.
 Ideally you want magnets pairs so that they mate face to face.
 Here are some examples -